"Very easy to use and intuitive"

 Billing Period Warning

-If you will be signing up for an annual term, make sure beforehand that they will prorate early cancelations.
+If you will be signing up for an annual term from the beginning, make sure beforehand that they will prorate early cancelations.
+Some do, many don’t.
 It’s no fun losing money.
-Neither is it fun being stuck with a bad host in order not to lose money.
+Neither is it fun being stuck with a host that went from good to bad in order not to lose money.

 Free Web Hosting for Churches

-The reason we have recommended DreamHost in addition to SiteGround is that they offer free web hosting for US-based churches.
-Our primary recommendation is SiteGround because they provide support for WordPress issues but if your church is in a pinch and can provide a 501(c)(3) determination letter then DreamHost can save you some money.
+DreamHost offers free web hosting for US-based churches.
+The plan is basic but If your church is in a pinch and can provide a 501(c)(3) determination letter then DreamHost can save you some money.

 Conclusion

-Simply put, go with SiteGround if you use WordPress.
-Otherwise, give InMotion Hosting a look.
-These hosts will move your church’s website for you (at no cost) so don’t let the hassle of switching hosts stop you from ditching a poor provider.
-This survey confirmed our original recommendations of SiteGround first then DreamHost second for churches needing free hosting.
+Simply put, if you’re not going to use ChurchHost, look into InMotion Hosting.
+Either will move your church’s website for you (at no cost) so don’t let the hassle of switching hosts stop you from ditching a poor provider.
+If you’re a more technical user then we also recommend Cloudways.

 We want to say thank you to the 200 churches that participated in this survey.